Bird Control Legislation

 Legislation around the control of nuisance birds is changing

-Our bird control recommendations will help you create a less attractive environment for pest birds on your premises, however before undertaking any form of lethal control every possible attempt must be made to dissuade nuisance birds from the location.
+Our bird control recommendations will help you create a less attractive environment for pest birds on your premises.
+However, before undertaking any form of lethal control, every possible attempt must be made to dissuade nuisance birds from the location.

-• Removal of old and redundant nests and nesting materials from previous seasons (you must always check that the nest is not currently being used)
+• Removal of old and redundant nests and nesting materials from previous seasons (you must always check that the nest is not currently being used).

-• Birds should be scared away by site personnel, when they notice them congregating in and around a certain area repeatedly
+• Birds should be scared away by site personnel when they notice them congregating in and around a certain area repeatedly.

-• Wherever practical, entry points should be proofed to deny birds access
+• Wherever practical, entry points should be proofed to deny birds access.

-This can include using professional deterrent solutions such as Hawking with Birds of Prey and Rentokil Intelligent Bird Scaring system.
+All "reasonable endeavours" should be undertaken to make your premises less attractive to nuisance birds.
+This can include using professional deterrent solutions such as hawking with Birds of Prey and the Rentokil Intelligent Bird Scaring system.